PROJECT: Inclusive Playground at Tierra Rejada Park

 ABOUT THE PROJECT

-Last year the City began outreach to collect public input on this project.
-City staff began collaborating with playground, landscape and civil engineers to develop the concept for the Inclusive Playground.
+In 2019 the City began outreach to collect public input on this project.
+City staff collaborated with playground, landscape and civil engineers to develop the concept for the Inclusive Playground.
 Public forum and on-site stakeholder meetings were held in December of 2019 to gather public input on the project design.
 An online survey was also released to collect public preferences regarding the Inclusive Playground’s theme and features.
 Based on the results of the public input process, the following elements were selected to guide the design process:

 The following artist renderings represent early-stage conceptual designs for the project: